confluentinc/ksql/docs/syntax-reference.rst

  KAFKA_TOPIC (required)   | The name of the Kafka topic that backs this stream.
 The topic must already exist in Kafka.
  VALUE_FORMAT (required)  | Specifies the serialization format of the message value in the topic.
 Supported formats:
                           | ``JSON``, ``DELIMITED`` (comma-separated value), and ``AVRO``.
- KEY                      | Associates the message key in the Kafka topic with a column in the KSQL stream.
-You must
+ KEY                      | Optimization hint: If the Kafka message key is also present as a field/column in the Kafka
-                          | be sure that the record key corresponds to the value in the key column and is in the right
+                          | message value, you may set this property to associate the corresponding field/column with
+                          | the implicit ``ROWKEY`` column (message key).
+                          | If set, KSQL uses it as an optimization hint to determine if repartitioning can be avoided
+                          | when performing aggregations and joins.
-                          | format.
-For more information, see :ref:`ksql_key_constraints`
+                          | See :ref:`ksql_key_constraints` for more information.
- TIMESTAMP                | Associates a field within the value of the message in the Kafka topic with the ``ROWTIME``
+ TIMESTAMP                | By default, the implicit ``ROWTIME`` column is the timestamp of the message in the Kafka
+                          | topic.
+The TIMESTAMP property can be used to override ``ROWTIME`` with the contents of the
+                          | specified field/column within the Kafka message value (similar to timestamp extractors in
-                          | column in the KSQL stream.
-Time-based operations such as windowing will process
+                          | Kafka's Streams API).
+Time-based operations such as windowing will process a record
-                          | a record according to the timestamp in ``ROWTIME``.
+                          | according to the timestamp in ``ROWTIME``.
-                          |
-                          | If not supplied, the timestamp of the message in the Kafka topic will be used.
 ========================= ============================================================================================